IBM/create-and-deploy-memcached-operator-using-go/installation.md

 To develop Golang-based operators on macOS, you need to install the following:

-> Note: The tutorials in the series has been made to work with go 1.15 and operator sdk v1.5.0
+> Note: The tutorials in the series has been made to work with Go v1.15 and Operator SDK v1.5.0.

 * [Homebrew](https://brew.sh/)
 * [Go](https://golang.org/dl/) v1.15.5